 Software available in the labs includes Web browsers, E-mail, Microsoft Office for word processing, presentations, and spreadsheets and several mathematics, statistical and scientific packages.
 Several programming languages and many other course-specific programs are available.

-A high speed network connection is available for a small fee to all students living in residence who have a computer.
-Students also have access to the high speed wired and wireless network in residence.
+Students have access to the high speed wired and wireless network in residence.
 A large networked printer (using web print) is available in Jennings Hall for printing and copying using Mountie Money.

 Computing Services, located in the Bennett building at 10 Salem Street, manages and maintains the University's computing and network resources, and provides advisory and training assistance to all members of the university community through the Helpdesk and Student Helpdesk Consultants.
 The Computing Services Helpdesk is open weekdays to assist students and staff.
 Equipment including cameras, video cameras, tripods, laptops, and data projectors can be signed out from Computing Services for course work and extra-curricular events.

 Located on the ground floor of the Wallace McCain Student Center, the Mount Allison University Bookstore is the place for official MtA clothing, merchandise, textbooks, related course materials and more.
 The Bookstore is open Monday to Friday from 8:30 a.m. to 4:30 p.m. for in-person shopping or shop anytime via the Bookstore website at < http://bookstore.mta.ca > .
 Accepted payment methods include VISA, Mastercard, American Express and Interac (debit) direct payment.